The answer is not a simple one.

 Torque value is defined as the measured ability of a rotating element to overcome turning resistance.
 FluoroKote#1® will reduce the torque significantly by lowering one of its components, the K factor, or torque coefficient.
 The fluoropolymer used in the final coat of FluoroKote#1® has a kinetic friction coefficient of 0.06-0.08.
 This figure is significant in that the reduced coefficient has a predominant effect on the K factor, lowering the required torque.

-Calculating the correct torque to use is not a problem when nuts and bolts are used in applications with perfect conditions.
+Calculating the correct coated fastener torque value to use is not a problem when nuts and bolts are used in applications with perfect conditions.
 However, the overwhelming majority are used in applications where the conditions are anything but perfect.
 Each application has its own unique conditions that influence the torque requirements.
-The amount of required torque can best be determined by experimentation within your application.
+The amount of required torque for a coated fastener can best be determined by experimentation within your application.
 Metal Coatings Corp can provide guidance when selecting the torque to use in any particular situation.
 Additional torque information is available upon request.